-By Carolin Schiemer, Co-founder & CMO of GRIM
+By Carolin Schiemer, Co-founder & CMO of EAT GRIM

 Diversity is on the agenda in the vast majority of industries, but the food and agriculture industry is an exception.
 One third of fruits and vegetables grown are discarded simply because they do not live up to the beauty standards imposed by retail, chain restaurants and the EU.
 That means if a cucumber is too curvy or a pear too yellow, it cannot be sold in a supermarket, resulting in thousands of tons of food wasted simply because of physical differences to the so-called “class 1” vegetables, that are “uniform in size, shape and colour”.

-Petra and I started our food-waste business GRIM in March 2018, where we buy organic produce that farmers can’t market and sell it on to people in the form of subscription food boxes.
+Petra and I started our food-waste business EAT GRIM in March 2018, where we buy organic produce that farmers can’t market and sell it on to people in the form of subscription food boxes.
 We’ve made it our mission to feed the outcasts - all those weird apples, failed lemons and crooked carrots - back into the food system, where they belong.
 We are determined to create a new quality standard for what is edible, and if you ask consumers, they are ready to change their consumption habits towards a greener lifestyle - together with us.
-GRIM is at the right spot, at the right time, and our growth numbers confirm that.
+EAT GRIM is at the right spot, at the right time, and our growth numbers confirm that.
+To date, we have over 3000 active subscribers, 20 employees and grow on average 20% month on month.

 But what about the agri-food industry, are they ready for change?
 The sector faces a whole other diversity challenge: that is to close the persistent gender gap.
 According to Forbes, throughout the last decades, more women have been entering the labor market and have achieved greater visibility and representation in some sectors, such as public relations or hospitality, despite the still existing inequalities in terms of wages and opportunities.
 However, this is not the case of agriculture, food and (no surprise) tech.